 Basic Economics tells us that if supply goes lower while demand rises or stays constant, the price of a commodity goes higher.
 Based on this economic theory, we may just see oil prices continue to trickle higher as Tropical Strom Isaac heads towards the Gulf of Mexico, which produces 23% of total crude oil in the U.S.

-2. Tensions in Iran and Syria could limit oil supply
+2. Tensions in Iran and Syria could limit the oil supply

 3. Expectations of further stimulus from the Fed